-Kim Kardashian Allegedly ‘Terrified’ Of Kanye West & Ready For Divorce, ‘This Isn’t What She Signed Up For’ Source Claims
+Kim Kardashian Allegedly ‘Terrified’ Of Kanye West & Ready For Divorce, ‘This Isn’t What She Signed Up For,’ Source Claims

 “She’s ready to divorce him,” added the source of Kardashian’s supposed plans to end her marriage to West.

-Though Kim and Kanye have not officially commented on the rumors, this is just one of a slew of reports in recent weeks to suggest that Kardashian and West, who have two children together, could be heading for divorce in 2017.
+Although Kim and Kanye have not officially commented on the rumors, this is just one of a slew of reports in recent weeks to suggest that Kardashian and West, who have two children together, could be heading for divorce in 2017.

 Radar Online have also alluded to trouble in paradise for Kim and Kanye, reporting back in December that Kardashian and West have supposedly been living “completely separate lives” following West’s breakdown and subsequent hospitalization, which is when the divorce rumors seriously ramped up.